stammler/dustpylib/paper/joss/paper.md

 # Summary

 `DustPy` is a Python package for dust evolution in protoplanetary disks [@stammler2022b].
-It simulates the collisional growth of micrometer-sized dust particles to meter-sized boulders and eventually to planets in circumstellar gas and dust disks. `DustPy` is based on the `Simframe` framework for scientific simulations [@stammler2022a] allowing the users to easily interchange and modify every aspect of the software.
+It simulates the collisional growth of dust in gas and dust disks around young stellar objects from micrometer-sized particles to meter-sized boulders and eventually to planets in circumstellar gas and dust disks.
+Results of simulations can then be compared to observations of circumstellar disk to retrieve dust masses and size distributions linking observations to planet formation theories.

+# Statement of need

+Since `DustPy` is based on the `Simframe` framework for scientific simulations [@stammler2022a], it is rather simple to interchange and modify every aspect of the software.
+Numerous peer-review publications already made use interchangeability of `DustPy` modules investigating a variety of open questions of protoplanetary disk evolution.
+For example the formation of planetesimals in density enhancements [@stammler2019; @miller2021], the permeability of gaps opened by planets [@stammler23], the influence of dust particle size distributions on the gas ionization fraction and therefore on the magnetorotational instability [@delage2023], or the effect erosion on dust evolution on young protoplanetary disks [@xu2023].

 The purpose of `DustPyLib` is to provide a library of `DustPy` modifications and extensions that users can easily import and use in their own `DustPy` setups or which can help to reproduce previous results. `DustPyLib` is meant to be a community project, where users can contribute their own customizations making them available for others to be used in their own projects.
 In that sense it is similar to the `REBOUNDx` extension package [@tamayo2020] for the N-body solver `REBOUND` [@rein2012].